amejiarosario/amejiarosario.github.io/source/_drafts/2016-10-01-Angular-2-Tutorial-Create-a-CRUD-App-with-Angular-CLI-and-TypeScript.md

 ## src/main.ts

-This is the part where our application starts bootstraping (loading).
-Angular 2 can be used not just in browsers, but also in other platforms such as mobile apps or even desktop apps.
+This is the part where our application starts bootstrapping (loading).
+Angular 2 can be used not just in browsers, but also on other platforms such as mobile apps or even desktop apps.
 So, when we start our application we have to specify what platform we want to target.
 That's why we import: `platform-browser-dynamic`.
 Notice that we are also importing the `AppModule` from `./app`.

 The most important line is: